Skip To Content

 You don’t have to figure everything out right away.
 Getting started is more important than waiting to craft the perfect plan.

-The Merrill study also found that Hispanic-Latino families cite paying for their children’s college education as one of their top financial stresses.
-That’s not surprising, when you consider the nearly three-fold increase in tuition at four-year institutions between 1980 and 2021.3 Fortunately, there are things we all can do to prepare, even when we’re balancing our desire to support our children’s educational journey with other family priorities — all at the same time.
+While education is a priority for many families, paying for a child’s college education can be challenging when you consider the more-than three-fold increase in tuition at four-year institutions between 1980 and 2022.3 Fortunately, there are things we all can do to prepare, even when we’re balancing our desire to support our children’s educational journey with other family priorities — all at the same time.

 Juggling college and other big family goals